AChrisMora/Candidate-Search/README.md

 ## Installation

-You can install this through the repo.
+You can check out the render deployment or run it locally.
+To run locally go to your terminal and run the following commands, npm install, npm run build, and npm run dev.
+Side note if you run locally you'll need your own github API key.

 ## Usage

-To use this program you would need to use your own github key.
-I'll set it up on render so there will be no need but for now that is the method.
+Check out the render deployment here==> https://candidate-search-1-fl7a.onrender.com/

 ## License